noctivagous/todotracker/README.md

-TodoTracker is an AI-powered todo management system that provides a web UI with a **Model Context Protocol (MCP)** server for use with agentic code editors (AI assistants like Claude, Windsurf, Cursor IDE, Codex, etc. ).
+TodoTracker is an AI-powered todo management system that provides a web UI with a **Model Context Protocol (MCP)** server for use with agentic code editors (e.g. Claude, Windsurf, Cursor IDE, Codex, etc.).

 Use the power of AI to enter todos in the AI chat pane of the agentic IDE and then view and edit them in the web UI.
-Update, research, and carry out to-do items with the AI in the chat for more thorough.
+Update, research, and carry out to-do items with the AI in the chat.

-Purpose

-When using AI to make code, the software developer spends more time on planning and todo lists: making features, functionality, and issue descriptions large and small.
-Integrating this with AI chat allows the AI to bring in different considerations into the to-dos that were previously done manually, which then allows the software developer to review them before instructing the AI to implement them.

-When you generate code with AI, you are often working in areas of software development where you have a general understanding but need the AI to assist in the specifics of planning.

 How It Works